open-competency-library/software-development/tools/vscode.md

 nav_order: 3
 level: 1
 badge: hpvFRz6yTtu2VvQPyA8LFg
-description: Able to efficiently use VS Code and related tools.
+description: Be a developer who can utilize Visual Studio Code to create and maintain code files.
 ---

 ## Master the following skills:

+- Discuss the uses of VS Code in Web Development
-- Install VS Code to your computer.
+- Install VS Code on your computer
+- Open and close files
+- Open an entire folder in VS Code
+- Locate and open the embedded terminal
-- Install and use extensions (like Prettier, Live Server or Power Mode).
+- Install and use extensions in VS Code.
-- Modify editor settings (globally and per language)
+- Modify editor settings for specific coding languages and global
-- Use the embedded terminal
-- Open files and close tabs
+- Apply formatting to poorly formatted code
 - Format code using keyboard shortcut

 ## Suggested Learning: